cristinaponcela/cristinaponcela.github.io/_posts/2024-10-31-"Xcode Completion vs. GitHub Copilot: Which Is Better for Improving Your Coding Efficiency?".md

 * Ask for Help with Prompts: dude, we live in a day and age where you can ask your code to code and it will code.
 It responds to natural language prompts!
 Stuck on a function?
 You can prompt it to “create a function that fetches data from an API” and let it suggest a solution.

 * See How Experienced Developers Code: by watching the suggestions Copilot makes, you get a front-row seat to common coding patterns and idiomatic practices.
 This is how I started to code back in the day, I just treated ChatGPT as my lecturer.
+Or you can ask Copilot to add comments to everything.

 * Explore Libraries and Frameworks: Copilot has a much larger scope for suggesting library functions and third-party frameworks, which can introduce you to new tools without scouring through documentation.
 Though reading docu is fun and will get you more involved in the community, so try not to cut it out completely.